 Board meetings that seem disorganized, too long, or just downright unpleasant may be a key indication that the HOA is not running as smoothly as it should.
 On the other hand, a concise and organized meeting that follows a strict agenda can be a sign of a healthy HOA.

 A strong association should be sending out written meeting notices with HOA board meeting agendas to every member ahead of time.
-This way, homeowners will have plenty of time to get their schedule in order and plan out their activities.
+This way, homeowners will have plenty of time to get their schedules in order and plan out their activities.

 4. Lead with Open Communication